For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 5. Pay by Direct Debit

-Paying your bills by Direct Debit could save you a further 10% with some suppliers.
+Paying your bills by Direct Debit could save you 5%+ with some suppliers.

 It's worth noting that when you submit your final meter readings, there might be a difference between the amount of energy used and what you actually paid for.
 In this case, you'll either have to pay more (debit) or ask for the difference to be refunded (credit).

-As the payments are automatic, Direct Debit makes it so much easier to keep paying your bills, even when you're not in your uni house.
-So, if you're lucky enough to be going away on holiday, whether to chill in the sun or ski in the snow, bills will be the last thing on your mind.
+As the payments are automatic, Direct Debit makes it much easier to keep paying your bills, even when you're not in your uni house.
+So, if you're lucky enough to be going away on holiday, bills will be the last thing on your mind.

 6. Check your energy meters

-The chances are your chosen energy supplier will automatically use the previous tenants' usage to estimate how much your own monthly payments will be – especially as they're only legally obliged to read your meter once every two years.
+The chances are your chosen energy supplier will automatically use the previous tenants' usage to estimate how much your own monthly payments will be.

 Just imagine if you were underpaying by £30 a month.
 At the end of a 12-month contract, that's a horrific £360 bill to unexpectedly have on your plate.
 We explain how to take meter readings below.